irissorg/iriss-course/README.md

 # iriss-course

-Hugo theme for use in learning resources
+Hugo theme for use in learning resources, based upon Editorial by https://html5up.net/